Transitioning to retirement

-If you plan to occasionally see patients, be on medical committees or use your professional knowledge to work in management, administration, education, research or an advisory position in any way, you must retain your full specialist registration with the Medical Board of Australia.
+If you plan to continue to see patients, be on medical committees or use your professional knowledge to work in management, administration, education, research, or an advisory position in any way, you must retain your full specialist registration with the Medical Board of Australia (MBA).

-If you wish to retire and not renew you medical registration you can select "not to renew" on your reminder notice or ignore the reminder notices.
+If you wish to retire (cease practising all forms of clinical medicine) and not renew your medical registration, you can select "not to renew" on your reminder notice or ignore the reminder notices.

 In New Zealand

-If you're retiring from medical practice and are not intending to practise again in the future, the Medical Council of New Zealand (MCNZ) advises that you cancel your registration.
-There's no charge to do this.
-If you change your mind at a later date, you can apply for restoration to the register.
-This is a relatively simple process provided you meet the MCNZ's fitness for registration requirements.
+There is no charge to do this.
+If you change your mind later, you can apply for restoration to the register.
+This is a straightforward process provided you meet the MCNZ's fitness for registration requirements.

 Maintaining your membership and fellowship

 Fully retired fellows are no longer required to pay an annual subscription fee yet can still enjoy many of the benefits listed below in 'Benefits for retired fellows'.
-Should you wish to notify the college of your retirement, please get in contact with membership services.
+Please contact membership services should you wish to notify the colelge of your retirerment.

 Concessions to membership fees